jayeshjakkani/GITS/results.md

 ![alt text](https://github.com/jayeshjakkani/GITS/blob/master/images/Screenshot%202020-11-16%20at%203.44.30%20PM.png)<br />

 ## Conclusions<br />
 • Average time taken for Git was comparatively lesser than time taken for GITS.
-Reason for this was all the participants were familiar with Git and first hand experience for them on GITS.
+Reason for this was all the participants were familiar with Git and first hand experience for them on GITS.<br />
-• Most of the participants took around 24 minutes to complete GITS tasks and 19 minutes for Git tasks.
+• Most of the participants took around 24 minutes to complete GITS tasks and 19 minutes for Git tasks.<br />
-• Average commit count was comparatively less for GITS than Git because GITS reduces the number of commands to be executed for trivial tasks.
+• Average commit count was comparatively less for GITS than Git because GITS reduces the number of commands to be executed for trivial tasks.<br />
-• Most of the participants used 46/47 commands to complete both Git and GITS tasks.
+• Most of the participants used 46/47 commands to complete both Git and GITS tasks.<br />
-• All participants were familiar with Git beforehand and therefore they performed testing for Git with less difficultly compared to GITS.
+• All participants were familiar with Git beforehand and therefore they performed testing for Git with less difficultly compared to GITS.<br />

 ## Threats to Validity <br />
-• There was a biased advantage for Git since all the participants were familiar with it as compared to GITS.
+• There was a biased advantage for Git since all the participants were familiar with it as compared to GITS.<br />
-• The experiment results could have been more evaluating if each participant had no familiarity with Git and GITS.
+• The experiment results could have been more evaluating if each participant had no familiarity with Git and GITS.<br />
-• Time constraint limited the number of tasks for testing and thus the commands were not exhaustive.
+• Time constraint limited the number of tasks for testing and thus the commands were not exhaustive.<br />
-• The data collected (9 active participants) is not sufficient enough to draw strong conclusions.
+• The data collected (9 active participants) is not sufficient enough to draw strong conclusions.<br />